-A post-disaster needs assessment undertaken in May 2019 by the UN, EU, World Bank, and the African Development Bank supported the recovery after Tropical Cyclones Idai and Kenneth ravaged Mozambique, Malawi and Zimbabwe.
-The nearly $1.2 billion mobilised in pledges allowed to restore livelihoods and rebuild infrastructure.
+Moreover, a post-disaster needs assessment undertaken in May 2019 by the UN, EU, World Bank, and the African Development Bank supported the recovery after Tropical Cyclones Idai and Kenneth ravaged Mozambique, Malawi and Zimbabwe.
+The nearly $1.2 billion mobilized in pledges allowed to restore livelihoods and rebuild infrastructure.

 At the UN General Assembly in 2018, the UN and the EU reaffirmed their strategic partnership and common values through four joint statements promising: